nicolelow2001/Project-1---tictactoe/README.md

 9. Created a reset score button that resets the existing scores of both players back to 0.
 10. Changed the cursor to a pointer on elements that users are able to click on.
 11. Added 3 different audio effects for when the user places their piece on the game board, if a player wins and if the game draws.
+12. Added the option for users to change their name.

 &nbsp;